-Records may be set only at competitions homologated as a Record Capability Event by the IWWF, a Confederation, a Federation, or the Waterski Council of the IWWF.
+Records may be set only at competitions homologated as a Record Capability Event by the IWWF, a Confederation, a Federation, or the World Waterski Council.

 In any one competition, no more than four rounds are eligible for setting records.

 23.03: Jump Records